-Standard Process for Obtaining Insurance Coverage for Proton Treatment:
+Obtaining Health Insurance Coverage for Proton Treatment

-Insured Through Your Empoyer?
+Insured Through Your Employer?

 Find out if the plan is self-funded.
 In that case, the employer pays the insurer to administer the plan and the employer can tell the insurer to cover something normally denied.
 Then set up an appointment with your human resources department and explain your situation, focusing on how the employer will benefit from your proton therapy treatment (i.e. If you are not traveling for treatment, there will less or no down time at work; no lost productivity; little or no cost in future medical claims for side-effect treatments, etc.).
 Ask your employer if they will intervene for you.
-Provide them with articles, surveys and information about proton therapy and a copy of Bob Marckini's book, "You Can Beat Prostate Cancer: And You Don't Need Surgery To Do It" if they are willing to learn more.
+Provide them with articles, surveys and information about proton therapy and a copy of Bob Marckini's book, You Can Beat Prostate Cancer: And You Don't Need Surgery To Do It if they are willing to learn more.

 Most insurers previously have covered proton, however many are now denying coverage for reasons other than it being experimental.
 They claim it is medically unnecessary because of other available, less costly, treatments.
 Learn the truth about cost for proton therapy here.

-File Your Own Appeal
+Help Gather Paperwork to File Your Appeal

 If you are denied coverage for proton therapy, we encourage you to research, develop, and file information for your appeal.
 While the facility and/or physician may offer to submit your appeal for you, they seldom have the time or manpower to do the extensive, thorough and personal appeal that has a better change of succeeding.
 Our Insurance Appeals Strategy Document (more info on this below) will provide a roadmap to develop your appeal, and we are here to offer additional guidance as needed.
 Keep in mind that you have only a few appeal levels (typically 3) of appeal, so each one needs to count.
 Follow the appeal process that is outlined in your insurance handbook.